-Ever wanted to colorize a black and white photo you love?
+Ever wanted to colorize black and white photos you love?
 While old, vintage black and white images are great, sometimes images in full color are more suitable and interesting.
 So, without further ado, let’s take a look at how to colorize a black and white photo in Photoshop.

 How long does it take to colorize a black and white photo?

 Generally, it will take you around 30 minutes to colorize (add color to) a black and white photo, but as you get used to the process described in this tutorial, you shouldn’t need more than 10-15 minutes.

 While there is a range of methods that can be used to do this, we’re going to show you how to use solid color fill layers with layer masks and different blend modes.
 This is our preferred method, as it means that none of the adjustments you make are destructible and you can always come back and make changes to the image and its colors later.

 Choose a black and white photo that you’ve always wanted to have or see in color (or use the one we used by downloading it above), and open the image with Photoshop so you can jump right in and colorize a black and white photo.

 Using the ‘Quick Selection’ tool, select the background